Go Back Email Link

 Instructions

-• Prepare jars.
+• Prep.
 Wash jars with hot, soapy water.
 Transfer the clean jars to a water bath canner.
 Fill the canner and the jars with water so that the jars are fully submerged.
 Place over medium heat.
 Place the lids and rings in a saucepan over low heat and allow to simmer.
+Bring a separate pot of water to a boil.

 • Prepare and boil cherries.
 Rinse, stem, and pit cherries.
 Transfer them to the pot of boiling water and boil for 3 minutes.
 Transfer them to a mesh strainer and drain them.